ZapFile.ai

 The One-Sentence Rule for Photo Transfers

 If the transfer involves any platform that has a business reason to process your file — to save storage costs, to run content analysis, to re-encode for their CDN — that platform will compress your photo at some point.
-The only methods that guarantee original quality are those where the file moves directly from your device to the recipient's without being processed by any intermediate system: P2P transfer via Zapfile, local network transfer via LocalSend, or WhatsApp's non-obvious Document method.
+The only methods that guarantee original quality are those where the file moves directly from your device to the recipient's without being processed by any intermediate system: encrypted transfer via Zapfile, local network transfer via LocalSend, or WhatsApp's non-obvious Document method.
 Everything else, by default, will touch your photo in ways that make it smaller and worse.

 Tags